-"Identification" means the multistaged process of finding students who are eligible for service options offered through the division's gifted education program.
-The identification process begins with a divisionwide screening component that is followed by a referral component, and that concludes with the determination of eligibility by the school division's identification and placement committee or committees.
-The identification process includes the review of valid and reliable student data based on criteria established and applied consistently by the school division.
+"Identification" means the multistaged process of finding students, including students for whom accurate identification may be affected because they are from an underrepresented group, economically disadvantaged, have limited English proficiency, or have a disability, who are eligible for service options offered through the division's gifted education program.
+The identification process begins with a divisionwide screening component that may be followed by a referral component..
+The identification process includes the review of valid and reliable student data based on multiple criteria established and applied consistently by the school division.
 The process shall include the review of information or data from multiple sources to determine whether a student's aptitudes and learning needs are most appropriately served through the school division's gifted education program.
+The process concludes with the determination of eligibility by the school division's identification and placement committee or committees.

-"Identification and placement committee" means the building-level or division-level committee that shall determine a student's eligibility for the division's gifted education program, based on the student's assessed aptitude and learning needs.
+"Identification and placement committee" means the building-level or division-level committee that shall determine a student's eligibility for the division's gifted education program based on the student's assessed aptitude and learning needs.
 The identification and placement committee shall determine which of the school division's service options are appropriate for meeting the learning needs of the eligible student.

-"Learning needs of gifted students" means gifted students' needs for advanced and complex content that is paced and sequenced to respond to their persistent intellectual, artistic, or technical curiosity; exceptional problem-solving abilities; rapid acquisition and mastery of information; conceptual thinking processes; and imaginative expression across a broad range of disciplines.
+"Learning needs of gifted students" means gifted students' needs for advanced and complex content that is paced and sequenced to respond to their persistent intellectual, artistic, or technical curiosity; exceptional problem-solving abilities; rapid acquisition and mastery of facts; conceptual thinking processes; and imaginative expression across a broad range of disciplines.

 "Placement" means the determination of the appropriate educational options for each eligible student.

-"Referral" means the formal and direct process that parents or legal guardians, teachers, professionals, students, peers, self, or others use to request that a kindergarten through twelfth-grade student be assessed for gifted education program services.
+"Referral" means the formal and direct process that parents or legal guardians, teachers, professionals, students, peers, self, or others use to request a kindergarten through twelfth-grade student be assessed for gifted education program services.

-"Screening" means the annual process of creating a pool for candidates from kindergarten through twelfth grade using multiple criteria through the referral process, the review of current assessment data, or other information from other sources.
-Screening is the active search for students who are then referred for the formal identification process.
+"Screening" means the annual process of creating a pool of candidates from kindergarten through twelfth grade using multiple criteria through the review of current assessment data or information from other sources.
+Screening is the active search for students who may be then referred for the formal identification process.

 "Service options" means the instructional approaches, settings, and staffing selected for the delivery of appropriate service or services provided to eligible students based on their assessed needs in their areas of strength.

+“Single subject acceleration” means a strategy of progressing through a single subject at a rate faster than age-level peers.

-"Student outcomes" means the advanced achievement and performance expectations established for each gifted student, through the review of the student's assessed learning needs and the goals of the program of study, that are reviewed and reported to parents or legal guardians..
+"Student outcomes" means the advanced achievement and performance expectations established for each gifted student, through the review of the student's assessed learning needs and the goals of the program of study, that are reviewed and reported to parents or legal guardians.

+“Talent development program” means a program model that exposes all students, especially those in the primary grades, to advanced and enriched curricula and instruction.
+Talent development programs encourage advanced thinking and reasoning and allow for the demonstration and documentation of gifted potential.

+“Whole grade acceleration” means a strategy of advancing a student one or more grade levels.

 8VAC20-40-30.
 (Repealed.)